-of the Financial Stability Board's (FSB'S) Task Force on Climate-related Financial Disclosures (TCFD).
+Prudential is a supporter of the recommendations of the Financial Stability Board's (FSB'S) Task Force on Climate-related Financial Disclosures (TCFD).
 Prudential has included material climate-related financial disclosures in this report consistent with the TCFD's four recommendations and eleven recommended disclosures, noting a small number of items are included in our Climate Transition Plan, given their forward looking nature, or our Basis of Reporting, given their technical nature.
 In October 2021, the TCFD released additional guidance implementing the "Recommendations of the Task Force on Climate-related Financial Disclosures" (2021 TCFD Annex).
-We reviewed all the relevant guidance in Section C of the TCFD Annex (Guidance for All Sectors) and relevant sectorspecific supplemental guidance during 2022 and have provided disclosures in line with this, including the publication of our first Climate Transition Plan.
+We reviewed all the relevant guidance in Section C of the TCFD Annex (Guidance for All Sectors) and relevant sector-specific supplemental guidance during 2022 and have provided disclosures in line with this, including the publication of our first Climate Transition Plan.
 A TCFD index is included at the end of this report (see the 'TCFD index' section) to demonstrate how Prudential is meeting the TCFD recommendations.